turingschool/curriculum/source/projects/hyde/iteration_4.markdown

 ---
 ```

-The resulting HTML in the output will be:
+The resulting output HTML for that post will be:

 ```
 <title>Sweet Blog - Sweet Post</title>